 The clothes dryer.
-While it makes all those sheets feel warm, it can be a bit of a sink on the bill.
-Sitting an average 0.875 units per half hour, and typically taking 1-2 hours to run, it can start to stack up!
+While it makes all those sheets feel warm, it can be a bit of a drain on the bill.
+Sitting at an average 0.875 units per half hour, and typically taking 1-2 hours to run, it can start to stack up!

 Instead, why not give the good old fashioned washing line a spin?
 Get the washing machine running overnight, and hang it up bright and early in the morning!
 By the time you come home for your stew, those sheets will be crisp and clean.

 Your niece came to stay and used all the hot water (half hour showers, Jeanie, really?!)?
-We know that sometimes life happens, and you’ll have higher bills that no amount of energy savings tips can help - that's why Volt is on hand to help keep your bills smooth sailing.
+We know that sometimes life happens, and you’ll have higher bills that no amount of energy savings tips can help - that's why Volt is on hand to help keep your bills sailing smoothly.

-You set what you want your regular payment into your Volt to be, as well as Volt threshold that's at the upper limit of your budget.
 When Jeanie's antics push the bill above the Volt threshold, we dip into your Volt to help out!
-Aaaand you can pause it anytime.
+And you can pause it anytime.